 Putting Victoria’s fungal biodiversity on the map

-- develop region-specific identification kits
+- developing region-specific education kits

-- run workshops
+- run workshops and field trips for:

 Those data records will help clarify distribution, species abundance and pinpoint areas needing further research.
 Once the project is underway, we will encourage groups to share their knowledge with others in their community.

 Hypocreopsis amplectens – Tea-tree Fingers is a rare fungus and the only fungus listed under the Victorian Flora & Fauna Guarantee Act 1988 and is considered “vulnerable”.
 It was discovered in 1992 at Nyora, Vic. during a survey of plants.

 Recent surveys suggest it has disappeared from one of the three known locations on the Mornington Peninsula and Gippsland, Victoria.
 We were funded by the Victorian State Government in 2016 to find out where it lives and to map the species so that an action plan can be developed for its survival and recovery.
 It may also warrant inclusion on national threat status lists in Australia and New Zealand.